GeoscienceAustralia/dea-knowledge-hub/docs/guides/about/glossary.md

 {#scene}
 ## Scene

-Each [swath](#swath) is divided into a series of scenes to enable the data to be handled and catalogued more easily.
+Each satellite data [swath](#swath) is divided into a series of scenes to enable the data to be handled and catalogued more easily.
 Therefore, a scene is a defined portion of the continuous strips of data collected by satellites.

 {#ssh}